IamVigneshC/GCP-Architecting-with-Google-Kubernetes-Engine/Configure Pod Autoscaling and NodePools/README.md

 To get the list of HorizontalPodAutoscaler resources, execute the following command:

-kubectl get hpa
+`kubectl get hpa`

 The output should look like the example.

-Output (do not copy)
+Output

 NAME      REFERENCE        TARGETS   MINPODS   MAXPODS   REPLICAS   AGE web       Deployment/web   0%/1%     1         4         1          1m

 To inspect the configuration of HorizontalPodAutoscaler in YAML form, execute the following command:

-kubectl describe horizontalpodautoscaler web
+`kubectl describe horizontalpodautoscaler web`

 The output should look like the example.

-Output (do not copy)
+Output

 Name:                                                  web
 Namespace:                                             default